Viperoxz/briefly/README.md

 ## Project Overview

-SnapNews AI is a data orchestration pipeline that:
+Briefly AI is a data orchestration pipeline that:
 1. Crawls Vietnamese news websites for articles
 2. Extracts article content and metadata
 3. Processes and transforms the articles